The Unholy Three (1925 film): Plot

-Three performers leave a sideshow after Tweedledee (Harry Earles), a midget performer, assaults a young heckler and sparks a melee.
+Three performers leave a sideshow after Tweedledee, a midget performer, assaults a young heckler and sparks a melee.
 The three join together in an "unholy" plan to become wealthy.
 Professor Echo, the ventriloquist, assumes the role of Mrs. O'Grady, a kindly old grandmother, who runs a pet shop, while Tweedledee plays her grandchild.
-Hercules (Victor McLaglen), the strongman, works in the shop along with the unsuspecting Hector McDonald (Matt Moore).
-Echo's girlfriend, pickpocket Rosie O'Grady (Mae Busch), pretends to be his granddaughter.
+Hercules, the strongman, works in the shop along with the unsuspecting Hector McDonald.
+Echo's girlfriend, pickpocket Rosie O'Grady, pretends to be his granddaughter.

 Using what they learn from delivering pets, the trio later commit burglaries, with their wealthy buyers as victims.
-On Christmas Eve, John Arlington (an uncredited Charles Wellesley) telephones to complain that the "talking" parrot (aided by Echo's ventriloquism) he bought will not speak.
+On Christmas Eve, John Arlington telephones to complain that the "talking" parrot (aided by Echo's ventriloquism) he bought will not speak.
 When "Granny" O'Grady visits Mr. Arlington to coax the bird into performing, "she" takes along grandson "Little Willie" in a baby carriage (to case the place).
 While there, they learn that a valuable ruby necklace is in the house.
 They decide to steal it that night.
 As Echo is too busy, Hercules and Tweedledee grow impatient and decide to go ahead without him.

 The next day, Echo is furious to read in the newspaper that Mr. Arlington was killed (by Hercules) and his three-year-old daughter badly injured in the robbery (choked into unconsciousness by Tweedledee, although the violence in the robbery sequence was edited out of the final print).
 Hercules shows no remorse whatsoever, relating how Arlington pleaded for his life.
 When a police investigator shows up at the shop, the trio become fearful and decide to frame Hector, hiding the stolen jewelry in his room.